Rational1ty/mirror-encrypt/README.md

 ### Main menu
 - Sometimes, the animation window will be created in the background whenever you start to encrypt/decrypt a message.
-If you don't see the window show up, look at the taskbar (bottom of the screen) for a picture of a red laser bouncing off a mirror.
-This is the window; simply click it to bring it to the front
+If you don't see the window show up, look at the taskbar and click the window icon to bring it to the front
 - If you like the mirrors that you have set up, you can save them by choosing *option 4: export mirror field*
   - The field will be saved as a `.txt` file in `assets/user/`
-  - Don't worry about creating the file first; the file will be created for you if it doesn't already exist
+  - The file will be created for you if it doesn't already exist
   - You can enter the name of a file that already exists to replace it